+Neighborhood Improvement Funding Program

+Application Form

+FY 2018-2019

+This application is used for Cal American Water Franchise Fee Funds for the areas of Mark West, Larkfield, Wikiup and parts of Fulton.

+Applications may be submitted via:

+Email: MWMAC Secretary, Aggie Maggio aggiemaggio@icloud.com

+In Person: MWMAC meetings— Second Monday of the month.

+Time & location: sonomacounty.ca.gov/Mark-West-Citizens-Advisory-Council

+Neighborhood groups will be required to present their projects to the MWMAC at a monthly meeting.

+Please print or type via fillable pdf.

+Neighborhood Group Name(s) & Addresses:

+Primary Contact Person (Leader):

+Leader Email Address:

+Leader Mailing Address:

+Leader Phone Number:

+Neighborhood Project Description (include the community NEED it will be addressing):

+Does the Project require permits, and does it meet all local, state and federal codes?
+Please list the sources you consulted to answer this question.

+How will the project engage or utilize volunteers, neighbors or residents?

+Description of Project Location (Attach a map that details the footprint of the project):

+Project Scope of Work (detailed explanation of the project steps):

+Project Timeline:

+Amount of Funds Required:

+[ ] Before project begins

+[ ] Reimbursed after completion

+Summary of Project Costs (attach a spreadsheet with a line item for each costs, which includes permit costs, the unit costs of materials, the amount of each material, labor costs, and a justification for each figure).
+If a vendor is needed, please provide copies of at least 3 bids:

+Are there ongoing costs to the project such as maintenance or repairs?
+If so, please explain how these costs will be financed.

+What is the lifetime of the project?
+Will it have to be removed or replaced after its lifetime?
+Who will maintain responsibility?

 EXHIBIT “J” - SCOPE OF AUTHORITY

-The Mark West Area Citizens Advisory Council (MWCAC) is charged with examining, discussing, and making recommendations regarding Use Permits, Rezoning and General Plan amendment applications within the Mark West Area.
+The Mark West Area Citizens Advisory Council (MWMAC) is charged with examining, discussing, and making recommendations regarding Use Permits, Rezoning and General Plan amendment applications within the Mark West Area.
 Additionally, they will make annual recommendations on allocations of the CalAm Franchise Fees, and advise the 4th District Supervisor on Transit and Public Works priorities.

-The MWCAC is additionally authorized to pro-actively advocate for policies and projects it perceives as necessary to resolve potential and actual issues confronting the community or to improve the quality of life of the community.
+The MWMAC is additionally authorized to pro-actively advocate for policies and projects it perceives as necessary to resolve potential and actual issues confronting the community or to improve the quality of life of the community.
 In so doing it is further granted the authority to solicit, apply for and accept funding from sources outside of the County budget whether by grants or private donation.
 Such funds shall be accounted for separately from the Franchise Fee funds and shall be tracked and reported to assure they are allocated to the designated purpose.

 Site Review.
-All proposed use permits, rezoning applications, and General Plan amendments occurring in the Mark West Area watershed may be visited on-site by any member of the MWCAC or by an ad-hoc committee, appointed by the MWCAC chair, consisting of at least two MWCAC Members.
-MWCAC Members will coordinate site visits directly with the applicant or owner.
+All proposed use permits, rezoning applications, and General Plan amendments occurring in the Mark West Area watershed may be visited on-site by any member of the MWMAC or by an ad-hoc committee, appointed by the MWMAC chair, consisting of at least two MWMAC Members.
+MWMAC Members will coordinate site visits directly with the applicant or owner.

 Ad Hoc Committee Report.
-Any appointed ad-hoc committee will report to the full MWCAC at its next regularly scheduled meeting.
-The applicant or their representative will be expected to attend to make a presentation on their proposal and answer questions from MWCAC Members and interested community attendees.
+Any appointed ad-hoc committee will report to the full MWMAC at its next regularly scheduled meeting.
+The applicant or their representative will be expected to attend to make a presentation on their proposal and answer questions from MWMAC Members and interested community attendees.